-How XSS Attacks Threaten Your Website and How to Stop Them| CHEQ
+How Cross-Site Scripting (XSS) Attacks Threaten Your Website and How You Can Stop Them

 When we think about cyberattacks, we often imagine complex, organized hacks on IT systems or network infrastructure belonging to large corporations or nation-states.
 In our Hollywood-influenced collective consciousness, hackers wear hoodies and they go after high-value targets with sophisticated attacks on network infrastructure and IT systems.